-In the sample below we can see that article 95, “The Making of the Canadian Media”, has had 443 abstract views and 1476 total galley views.
-The PDF and Total Galley views are the same, as there were no HTML views.
-With article 1125, “Digital Networks”, the abstract was viewed 1821 times, and total galley views are 8478, which is the sum of the HTML and PDF views.
+In the sample below we can see that article 95, “The Making of the Canadian Media,” has had 443 abstract views and 1476 total galley views.
+The PDF and Total Galley views are the same because there were no HTML views.
+With article 1125, “Digital Networks,” the abstract was viewed 1821 times and total galley views are 8478, which is the sum of the HTML and PDF views.

 |ID||Article Title||Issue||Date Published||Abstract||Total Galleys||HTML|

 |95||The Making of the Canadian Media||Vol 6, No 1 (1979)||1979-01-03||443||1476||1476|

 Availability: OJS 2 and 3

 Description: This report provides granular data on monthly views for the journal homepage, issue TOCs, article abstract/landing pages, and file views.
 It provides country information (if configured).
 Each row provides a total monthly view count for a particular object (journal home page, article abstract page, article galley, or issue table of contents).
 It further facets this by country if country support has been enabled and properly configured.

 Use for: generating a multifaceted overview content usage from month to month.
 It lists monthly view counts for all articles, article file downloads, issue TOC views, and journal homepage views for the specified timespan.
 Additional manual manipulation of the resulting report must be done to achieve aggregate results.

 Do Not Use for: attempting to get a quick usage snapshot, legacy usage, or journals that have a very large metrics dataset (due to long history, high readership, or depth of metrics granularity).
 Use the Custom Report Generator instead.